Xenix: History

+Transfer of ownership to SCO

-After the breakup of the Bell System in 1982, AT&T started selling System V. Microsoft, believing that it could not compete with Unix's developer, decided to abandon Xenix.
+After the breakup of the Bell System in 1984, AT&T started selling System V. Microsoft, believing that it could not compete with Unix's developer, decided to abandon Xenix.
 The decision was not immediately transparent, which led to the term vaporware.
-It agreed with IBM to develop OS/2, and the Xenix team (together with the best MS-DOS developers) was assigned to that project.
+Although Gates in November 1985 wrote "In the next 18 months, there is a good chance that Xenix system installations will be able to surpass the 400,000 system mark and achieve critical mass", he said that MS-DOS and Xenix "are separate products that address different markets" and "Microsoft does not intend to merge them into one OS"; in particular, "Multi-user capability will never be a feature of MS-DOS".
+His company agreed with IBM to develop OS/2, and its Xenix team (together with the best MS-DOS developers) was assigned to that project.
 In 1987, Microsoft transferred ownership of Xenix to SCO in an agreement that left Microsoft owning slightly less than 20% of SCO (this amount prevented both companies from having to disclose the exact amount in the event of an SCO IPO).
-And SCO would acquire both of the other companies that had Xenix rights, Logica's software products group in 1986 and HCR in 1990.
+SCO would acquire both of the other companies that had Xenix rights, Logica's software products group in 1986 and HCR in 1990.
 When Microsoft eventually lost interest in OS/2 as well, the company based its further high-end strategy on Windows NT.

 In 1987, SCO ported Xenix to the 386 processor, a 32-bit chip, after securing knowledge from Microsoft insiders that Microsoft was no longer developing Xenix.
 Xenix System V Release 2.3.1 introduced support for i386, SCSI and TCP/IP.
 SCO's Xenix System V/386 was the first 32-bit operating system available on the market for the x86 CPU architecture.

-Microsoft continued to use Xenix internally, submitting a patch to support functionality in Unix to AT&T in 1987, which trickled down to the code base of both Xenix and SCO Unix.
+Microsoft continued to use Xenix internally.
+As of 1987 Xenix handled 60,000 megabytes of email weekly on its MS-Net network.
+The company submitted a patch to support functionality in Unix to AT&T that year, which trickled down to the code base of both Xenix and SCO Unix.
 Microsoft is said to have used Xenix on Sun workstations and VAX minicomputers extensively within their company as late as 1988.
-All internal Microsoft email transport was done on Xenix-based 68000 systems until 1995–1996, when the company moved to its own Exchange Server product.
+All internal Microsoft email transport was done on Xenix-based 386/486 systems until 1996, when the company moved to its own Exchange Server product.
+Microsoft chairman Bill Gates said at Unix Expo in 1996 that, for a long time, Microsoft had the highest-volume AT&T Unix license.